LAAC-LSCP/laac-lscp.github.io/docs/running-models.md

 On a VTC rttm file linked to multiple audios
 {: .label .label-blue }
 If you outputed a single rttm file with multiple audios with VTC, you must run ALICE on the same group of files together.
-Otherwise, ALICE will not understand why some audio files that are present in the rttm file are not available to him and it will cause it to fail.
+Otherwise, ALICE will not understand why some audio files that are present in the .rttm file are not available to him and it will cause it to fail.
 See the following example.

 ```bash
 #!/bin/bash